umbraco/UmbracoDocs/14/umbraco-forms/developer/extending/adding-a-fieldtype.md

 For most fields, nothing is required here, as the default read-only display defined in the built-in `ReadOnly.cshtml` file suffices.

-However, if you want to provide a custom read-only display for your field, you can do so by creating a second partial view named with a `.ReadOnly` suffix.
+However, if you want to provide a custom read-only display for your field, you can do so by creating a second partial view.
+This should be named with a `.ReadOnly` suffix.
 For this example, we would create `FieldType.Slider.ReadOnly.cshtml`.

 ## Field Settings